Nina Darin & Domingos Macera.

 Aristeu Macera on his first day at school in 1949, with his dad Mingo.

-Domingos Macera, standing fourth from left, plays with Esporte Clube Comercial de Marilia in the 1940s.
+Mingo standing up fourth from left, plays with Esporte Clube Comercial de Marilia in the 1940s.

-Ariene Herminia Macera and her long blond hair.
+Ariene Herminia and her long blond hair; Aristeu just being cool.

 Beatriz Scarpetti holds her nephew Paulo Roberto Camargo, Nina Darin & Zé Carlos Batista, Giovanni Battista Darin, Maria da Gloria Redondo holds Herminia Maria Batista and Betty Scarpetti holds her daughter Mariângela Camargo in 1955.
 Nina's hair became gray and then white some time around the mid-1950s.